Bob’s Chile Parlor (Seattle)

 See Additional Media

-Bob’s Chile Parlor was a gambling den in downtown Seattle during the period in the 1950s and 1960s when city officials gave tacit approval to illegal vice and Seattle police extorted payoffs from club owners and passed them up the chain of command.
+Bob’s Chile Parlor was a gambling den in downtown Seattle in the 1950s and 1960s, an era when city officials gave tacit approval to illegal vice and police extorted payoffs from club owners and passed them up the chain of command.
 Located at 608 Union Street, the restaurant was nondescript, but upstairs there was a cardroom – licensed improbably as the Caledonia Bridge Club – where the poker action ran hot.
 Newspaper columnist Emmett Watson romanticized Bob’s as "a raffish place of almost Runyonesque flavor," while a Seattle Post-Intelligencer colleague described Bob’s as "a manhole cover on the underworld" and "a hangout for gamblers, ex-cons and assorted characters with checkered backgrounds."
 Bob's Chile Parlor closed in 1971, the same year the city’s tolerance policy came to a halt and three years after co-owner Bob Kevo was shot to death in the restaurant.
 In this original essay, HistoryLink editor Nick Rousso goes looking for the characters – including his own father – who made Bob’s one of Seattle’s legendary hangouts.

 Action Upstairs

 Almost nobody went to Bob’s Chile Parlor for the chili.
-One could get a bowl of chile – Bob’s always spelled it with an ‘e’ -- or maybe a salami sandwich, but the restaurant attracted gamblers, drinkers, and assorted nightcrawlers for reasons other than the food.
-At the Chile Parlor, one could unwind, commiserate over a few drinks, gamble with the bartender – never a good idea -- or settle up with the bookmakers lining the tables opposite the bar.
+One could get a bowl of chile – Bob’s always spelled it with an ‘e’ – or maybe a ham sandwich, but the restaurant attracted gamblers, drinkers, and assorted nightcrawlers for reasons other than the food.
+At the Chile Parlor, one could unwind, commiserate over a few drinks, gamble with the bartender – never a good idea – or settle up with the bookmakers lining the tables opposite the bar.
 Occasionally a Seattle beat cop would come by to receive his monthly payoff, or a prominent politician would amble up the stairs to play (an illegal) game of lowball, as Chuck Carroll and Warren Magnuson apparently did in the 1960s.

 My father, a downtown lawyer, was a regular at Bob’s.
 He told stories about the place when we were kids, most of them about a bartender named Joe Sidis (1927-2007), whose claim to fame was betting with customers that he could toss empty beer cans from one end of the bar into a distant garbage can at the other end.
 Sidis was uncannily accurate, as those who wagered against him found out.
 It was said that Sidis made a comfortable living throwing cans.

 I now know why my dad admired Sidis so much.
 One of nine siblings, Sidis pulled himself up from an impoverished childhood to become one of the most popular bartenders in town.
 In 1939, near the end of the Great Depression, his father was unemployed, his mother was sick, and the 11-person family was subsisting on a King County relief allotment of 9 cents a day.
 Sidis got his first bartending job in 1948 at the Magic Inn on Union Street, right after he turned 21.
-He built a following over the years at the El Gaucho, the Airport Hilton, and the Sheraton Renton Inn, where he instituted a wildly popular men’s lingerie show – the audience was about 90 percent women – in 1984.
+He built a following over the years at the El Gaucho, the Airport Hilton, and the Sheraton Renton Inn, where he instituted a popular men’s lingerie show – the audience was about 90 percent women – in 1984.
 Sidis was "a prince," according to one person who knew him.
 "He would never cheat anybody."

 The fact that Sidis was honest and honorable made him a minority in the Chile Parlor.
 Another employee, daytime bartender Roy Keys (b.
 1915), was, according to one witness, "a hustler who showed up in town, got a job, tried all his tricks.
 He had been in prison and looked like it.
 He would cheat you at anything."
 Keys went to prison in 1958 after he and an accomplice were stopped by Seattle police with a carload of crooked dice.
-Keys was still cheating customers a decade later, when his duplicity played a role in the 1968 shooting death of the Chile Parlor’s co-owner, Robert Rudolph "Bob" Kevo (1930-1968).
+Keys was still cheating customers a decade later when his duplicity played a role in the 1968 shooting death of the Chile Parlor’s co-owner, Robert Rudolph "Bob" Kevo (1930-1968).

 What About Bob?

 Bob Kevo is a hard character to pin down.
 Born in Aberdeen, he moved to Seattle in 1954 after serving in the Korean War.
 He never married or had children.
 His lone sibling, John (d.
 1990), was a respected maître ‘d and restaurant manager at various spots around town, and John’s wife was the well-known singer Holly Winters (1929-2016).
-Bob had an inner circle of friends and associates; they were the ones allowed to sit in the back-corner booth at the Chile Parlor.
+Bob had an inner circle of friends and associates; they were the ones sitting in the back-corner booth at the Chile Parlor.
 "Big doings at Bob’s Chile parlor," Emmett Watson wrote on April 23, 1964.
 "A bunch of the 'in' group (Harry Fink, Bob Kevo, Al Benson and Jack Kessler) have organized a steak-and-champagne party (in a chile parlor???) to celebrate Roy Keys' 50th birthday Thursday night.
 After which this wild, wild group will top things off with some Chinese coin-lagging."

 A 1968 newspaper story described Kevo as a "con man and loud-mouthed tough," but those who knew him dispute such characterizations.
 "Kevo was generally soft-spoken and generous; he had lots of gentlemanly qualities," said one acquaintance.
 "But he could not be crossed, and he was a strong man."
 In 1964, while working at the 605 Club in the International District, Kevo got into a scrape with an unruly customer who ended up dead.
 Some recall that Kevo, who had a stake in the 605 Club, threw the man down a flight of stairs; newspaper accounts say the incident happened outside the club, and that the victim, 35-year-old William Krieger, was struck by Kevo and hit his head on the sidewalk.
 In any event, Kevo skated when a jury declared that it was justifiable homicide.